mattkieblesz/cloud-starter-kit/README.md

       requirements.yml          # All the information about external roles

-    envs/                       # Main entry point to infrastructure setup dev/
+    envs/                       # Main entry point to infrastructure setup local/
-        vars/                   # Folder with vars specific to environment (simple flat file structure) all.yml
-          play1.yml
-          play2.yml
+        vars.yml
+        secrets-plain.yml
+        secrets.yml

+      dev/
-          secret-plain.yml      # Secret file template (not used) secrets.yml           # One file with secrets for environment inventory.ini           # Dynamic inventory file which includes location terraform.tf            # Environment infra as code setup stg
+        vars.yml                # File with all vars to services secrets-plain.yml       # Secret file template (not used) secrets.yml             # One file with secrets for environment inventory.ini           # Dynamic inventory file which includes location terraform.tf            # Environment infra as code setup stg